Nomanrasool/CODSOFT/Task-1/README.md

 This project was developed as part of a data science initiative.
 The dataset used is sourced from Kaggle, and the project code is available on https://github.com/Nomanrasool/CODSOFT/tree/main/Task-1.
 Special thanks to the previous contributors whose efforts laid the groundwork for this analysis.

+### NOTE:- Before running the jupyter notebook please ensure that you have the necessary libraries installed.
+pip install -r requirements.txt

 ## Running the Application
 ### 1. Download the code
 * Download the provided Python script (titanic_app.py) to your local machine.